deficollective/defiscan/src/content/protocols/chronicle.md

 The core of the protocol are the oracle contracts, the validators, and the `ValidatorRegistry`.

+Each oracle has its own validator set (a subset of all the validators).
+This set can be changed by a `TimelockController` which is an internal multisig belonging to Chronicle Labs.
+A `Kisser` contract holds similar admin permissions over the oracles but is, by design, restricted to only be able to add new customers.

+There is a single `TimelockController` per chain with admin permissions on all oracles.
+The delay is therefore the same for each oracle: 7 days.
+According to the documentation (but not stritcly verified), the same delay is enforced on each chain Chronicle is deployed on.

 The `ValidatorRegistry` does _not_ directly affect the validators whitelisted (_lift_-ed) on the oracles.
-It is used by the peer-to-peer network as a backup defense mechanism to know which validators can be generally trusted by filtering messages based on addresses recovered from the message's signature.
-Furthermore, it acts as a certificate authority with respect to the Schnorr public keys of all validators.

-Each oracle has its own validator set (a subset of all the validators) and 2 addresses with admin permissions: the `TimelockController` and a `Kisser` contract.
-By design the `Kisser` contract is restricted to only be able to add new customers.

-There is a single `TimelockController` per chain for all oracles.
-The delay is therefore the same for each oracle: 1 week.
-According to the documentation (but not stritcly verified), the same delay is enforced on each chain Chronicle is deployed on.
+It is used to publicly prove that each validator knows the private key to their claimed public key.
+This prevents rogue key attacks in which a validator claims their public key is the sum of other public keys and thereby signs for multiple other validators at once.

+# Evaluation of Decentralization

+## Chain

+This review is limited to Chornicle Oracles deployed on Ethereum mainnet.
+We note that the findings should generalize to all chains according to Chronicle's documentation.

+## Upgradeability

+As mentioned in the [protocol analysis](#protocol-analysis), a multisig internal to Chronicle has permissions to change each oracle's validator set.
+Changing the validator set could put the system at risk of controlled prices which could lead to the loss of user funds in protocols, which rely on ChronicleLabs' oracles.

+Finally, the `ValidatorRegistry` can be updated by 3 Externally Owned Accounts (EOAs) to add or remove validator public keys.
+Updating the registry in a malicious fashion does not weaken the assumptions on the possibility of price manipulation as the validators perform all cryptographic actions based on the oracle contracts.
+Update or addition of a public key in the registry must come with a valid signature.
+The registry only improves the guarenttees of the protocol by attesting that each validator owns their key and this key is a single key (not a sum of keys).
+Moreover, it allows potentital DoS mitigations on the peer-to-peer network by filtering messages based on recovered signers.

+## Exit Window

+Any changes in an oracle's validator set is subject to a 7-day exit window.

+The `ValidatorRegistry` can be updated without delay by 3 Externally Owned Accounts (EOAs).
+As mentioned in [upgradeability](#upgradeability), this does not increase the risks of price manipulation.

+## Accessibility

+Oracles and validators are listed on ChronicleLabs' [public dashboard](https://chroniclelabs.org/dashboard).
+This allows anyone to verify the data cryptographically.
+The dashboard is not opensource, but this does not prevent the monitoring of the onchain activity from the side of projects using ChronicleLabs' oracles.

+## Conclusion

+ChronicleLabs' protocol exposes centralized permissions on the oracles' validator set which are protected with a 7-day exit window.
+The protocol relies on third-party entities which collaborate offchain in a peer-to-peer fashion to produce a verifiable price onchain.
+The global list of validators contains 25 entities including 14 publicly known in the Ethereum ecosystem.
+We believe that this brings the Chronicle protocol to a decentralization stage equivalent to Stage 1, as a dependency.

+> Overall score: Stage 1

 # Governance